MicrosoftDocs/PlayReady/Docs/Overview/ecosystem.md

 ## Content and license flow

 In PlayReady systems, a content packaging service encrypts content and stores it on a Web server.
-That content is then transferred to clients that acquire content decryption information from a license server.
+Clients acquire this encrypted content through streaming or download.
+Clients also acquire a PlayReady license from a license server which contains the information needed to decrypt content for rendering.

 The following figure depicts content and license flow for license acquisition (LA).
 Gray arrows indicate unlicensed content transfers and content transfers with a license.
 Black arrows indicate protected content transfer without a license, and white arrows indicate license transfer.

 ![Content License Flow](../images/image26_2.jpg)